apple/swift-protobuf/Documentation/RELEASING.md

    For the description call out any major things in that release.
 Usually a short summary and then a reference to the pull request for more info is enough.

+1. Publish the CocoaPods

+   CocoaPods only does one Swift Module per podspec, so the current three modules can be modeled via three podspec files that have dependencies: SwiftProtobufCore.podspec -> SwiftProtobufFoundationCompat.podspec -> SwiftProtobuf.podspec.
+So they end up having to be published in that order:

-1. Publish the CocoaPod
+   1. Publish the `SwiftProtobufCore.podspec`:

-   1. Do a final sanity check that CocoaPods is happy with the release you just made, in the project
-      directory:

       ```
-      $ pod spec lint SwiftProtobuf.podspec
+      $ pod trunk push SwiftProtobufCore.podspec
       ```

-      _Note:_ This uses that local copy of the podspec, but pulls the code off the tag on github.
+      _Note:_ This uses that local copy of the podspec, but checks against the sources on github.

-      If this doesn't pass, you have two options:

-      - If the problem is just with the `podspec`, you can edit it, and try again.
-The version of the podspec in the branch doesn't really matter, so just ensure things get fixed on main for the future.
-      - If the problem is within the code, you'll likely need to abandon this release.
-Fix the code and start the process over cutting a new tag.

-   1. Publish the pod:
+   1. Publish the `SwiftProtobufFoundationCompat.podspec`:

       ```
+      $ pod trunk push SwiftProtobufFoundationCompat.podspec
+      ```

+      _Note:_ This uses that local copy of `SwiftProtobufFoundationCompat.podspec`, but checks against the sources on github and the already published `SwiftProtobufCore.podspec`

+   1. Publish the `SwiftProtobuf.podspec`:

+      ```
       $ pod trunk push SwiftProtobuf.podspec
       ```

-      _Note:_ This uses that local copy of the podspec.
+      _Note:_ This uses that local copy of `SwiftProtobuf.podspec`, but checks against the sources on github and the already published `SwiftProtobufCore.podspec` and `SwiftProtobufFoundationCompat.podspec`.

 1. Bump the version on _main_